sophiemachin/fitbitdata/README.md

 ### Data importing

 The raw data is from a datadump directly from Fitbit.
-The json files are converted using python scripts to match the database tables described in `models.py`.
+The json files are converted using Python 3.6 scripts to match the database tables described in `models.py`.
 The output of Janurary and February 2019 are located in `fixtures`.

 In a later version I'll be using the [Fitbit API](https://dev.fitbit.com/build/reference/web-api/).